milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

 ---

 *This analysis is based on reverse engineering the UTS Android app (com.cris.utsmobile).
 The iOS app may have different implementation details.
 All code snippets are from decompiled sources and are shared for educational/analytical purposes.
-Server-side behaviour is inferred from client-side code and error messages—actual server implementation may differ.*
+Server-side behaviour is inferred from client-side code and error messages; actual server implementation may differ.*

 *Special thanks to [@spinesurgeon](https://x.com/spinesurgeon) for the original tweet that inspired this investigation.*